pingcap/docs-cn/tiup/tiup-component-cluster-stop.md

 ### -N, --node

 - Specifies the nodes to be stopped.
 The value of this option is a comma-separated list of node IDs.
 You can get the node IDs from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
-- Data type: `STRING`
+- Data type: `STRINGS`
-- Default: [].
-If this option is not specified in the command, the command stops all the nodes.
+- If this option is not specified in the command, the command stops all the nodes by default.

 > **Note:**
 >